Best TypeScript-First Libraries in Every Category 2026

 const db = drizzle(connectionString, { schema: { users } });

-// Query — TypeScript infers return type from schema
+// Return type inferred from schema columns:

-const activeUsers = await db
+const activeUsers = await db.select().from(users).where(gt(users.age, 18));

 // activeUsers: { id: number; email: string; age: number | null; createdAt: Date | null }[]